huntergregory/Slogo_Turtles/doc/DESIGN_PLAN.md

     - Private ActionEvent methods in GUI process button input and retrieve text input from prompt.
     - Call to parse("fd 50")
     - Parser identifies "fd" command as valid, searches for single parameter as defined by the syntax of fd.
-    - Finds valid parameter 50, creates ActionCommand object for verified input.
+    - Finds valid parameter 50, creates parser_private.ActionCommand object for verified input.
-    - Execute fd ActionCommand in Parser.
+    - Execute fd parser_private.ActionCommand in Parser.
     - Execute method for fd command will tell GUI to move Turtle by an amount.
     - GUI will call Turtle.getPosition and Turtle.setPosition to move Turtle by desired amount.